Beautiful lake of Buttermere surrounded by green hill in England's Lake District

 Advertising

 Japan is one of the safest destinations in the world, not just for solo travellers but for anyone who visits, thanks to its respectful culture, etiquette and traditions.
-Cities like Tokyo can seem overwhelming, but Japan has everything from female-only train carriages to women’s hotels to make you feel secure.
+Cities like Tokyo might feel a little overwhelming at first, but Japan has everything from female-only train carriages to women’s hotels to make you feel secure.
 Simple and efficient transport, like the superfast bullet train, can take you from volcanic hot springs and snow-capped mountains to white sand beaches and cascading rice terraces in one trip.
 Best of all, dining alone in Japan is considered completely normal!

 A solo trip to Greece is a real-life Mamma Mia movie waiting to happen.
 The country is a good beginner destination for those looking for sun, sand and a dose of history on their own.
 Athens is one of the world’s oldest cities, brimming with ancient wonders like the Acropolis, Parthenon and Panathenaic Stadium.
 Modern hotels and hostels mean you’ll travel in comfort and can dine out on Mediterranean cooking at affordable prices, plus the popular islands of Corfu, Kefalonia and Kos have the blue waters, beaches and pretty towns you’ve seen in the movies and are simple to reach by boat.